 To say that the Bose A20 is the industry standard for aviation headsets is not empty lip service – it’s the truth.
 What testifies to this truth more than anything else is that many leading aircraft manufacturers deliver their aircraft to customers with sets of Bose A20 pre-installed.
 How’s that for a brand image?

 And their confidence is not in vain.
 Bose is the industry leader in ANR and was the first firm to pioneer the technology.
-It should come as no surprise that many pilots believe that the Bose A20 is unmatched in terms of its ANR capabilities.
-Compared to other premier headsets that are flagships for other brands – the Bose A20 consistently achieves first place in terms of sound technology.
+It should come as no surprise that many pilots believe the Bose A20 is unmatched regarding its ANR capabilities.
+Compared to other premier headsets that are flagships for other brands – the Bose A20 consistently achieves first place in sound technology.

 The Bose A20 is also ahead of the race in terms of comfort.
 At only 12 oz (340 grams) in weight, this model is one of the lightest over-the-ear headsets on the market.
 Bose emphasized the design to reduce clamping pressure.

-The combination of lightweight and reduced clamping makes this set comfortable to wear, even on long flights.
+The lightweight and reduced clamping combination makes this set comfortable to wear, even on long flights.

 Of course, the over-the-ear design and winning ANR mean that this set is versatile and suitable for all cockpits – including helicopters.
 This is a claim that the manufacturer confidently stands by.